-Backyard Wedding of a nice Victoria House near Minneapolis, MN
+Backyard Wedding at a Nice Victorian House near Minneapolis, MN

 Emily and Darren’s wedding at Berwood Hill Inn in Lanesboro, MN.

 As a wedding photographer, I use my camera to immortalize a wedding ceremony or an engagement session once every two weeks.
 That quickly makes a huge number of events!
-Some remains more specials that other ones.
+Some remain more special than others.
 This is especially true for Emily and Darren’s wedding.
-It took place at the cute Berwood Hill Inn, in Lanesboro, MN.
+It took place at the charming Berwood Hill Inn in Lanesboro, MN.

 She is a scientist and he is the smart guy who managed to seduce her.
 They met at the university and his first step to approach her was to pretend he needed help with a lesson he didn’t understand properly.
-Given she is a caring person she couldn’t resist and agreed to help him.
+Given that she is a caring person, she couldn’t resist and agreed to help him.
 That’s how their relationship started.
-A couple of years after, he proposed her and she said yes.
+A couple of years later, he proposed to her and she said yes.

 Table of Contents